 Is a cover letter necessary?

 For many job seekers, seeing a note that reads “cover letter (optional)” can be confusing.
 Should I include a cover letter if it’s not technically required?
 Will it improve my application if I include one?
+And what’s the point of a cover letter if it contains similar information to my resume?

 Ultimately, a cover letter is necessary if: